dhoer/choco-selenium/ReadMe.md

 ### Standalone

-Install standalone server to use default capabilities, port 4445, and write to a log file.
+Install standalone server to use default capabilities, port 4445, and write to a log file:

 ```
 choco install -y jdk8 firefox selenium-gecko-driver googlechrome selenium-chrome-driver selenium-ie-driver